curious-wombat/pantry-tracker/README.md

 - **SQLite booleans:** stored as 0/1 — always check `=== 1` in JSX, never just truthiness
 - **List ID type mismatch:** use `String()` comparison when filtering lists
 - **Meal suggestions JSON truncation:** `max_tokens` set to 4096 for large inventories
+- **Photo scan:** requires `Content-Type: application/json` with base64 image — body limit is 20mb
+- **Restock with expiry:** single restock and restock/all now make an async Haiku call per new item — slight delay on large restocks is expected